erangalds/ucsc-elastic-simple/machine-learning-using-elasticsearch/machine-learning-using-elasticsearch.md

 ![finished ML job](/machine-learning-using-elasticsearch/images/22-we-can-see-the-model-training-is-completed-select-view-result.png)

-Let us new view the results of the ML Job.
+Let us now view the results of the ML Job.
 Click on the view results button, and that will take you to the results page.
 We can see that some anomalies were detected.
 Let's move the time slider and focus on the time period where the anomalies were detected.

 ![View Results of the ML Job](/machine-learning-using-elasticsearch/images/23-adjust-time-slider-to-focus-on-anomalous-transactions.png)